The secret to drinking water for weight loss revealed by Waterford Live's expert fitness nutrition.

 How does water help you lose weight?

-Drinking water may be the most important piece to the weight loss puzzle.
-Water helps eliminate toxins through urination, carries nutrients to cells and prevents dehydration.
+Calorie deficit is the most important thing when losing fat, but drinking water is an important piece to the weight loss puzzle.
 The process of burning calories requires an adequate supply of water in order to function efficiently, and water helps the body metabolize and burn fat.
 Water plays a major role in how every single cell, tissue and organ in our body operates and is important to almost every bodily function.

 Water contains no calories, fat or cholesterol and is low in sodium.
 It is nature's appetite suppressant, and it helps the body to metabolize fat.
 Current research shows that low water intake yields an increase in fat deposits.
 Conversely, high water intake reduces the amount of fat deposits.
 Without enough water, the kidneys will not function properly.
 As a result, some of their workload is pushed off onto the liver, in turn preventing the liver from operating at peak levels.